Updated March 8, 2021

-Azure and Cloud Platform both have default soft limits on their services for new accounts.
+Azure and Google Cloud both have default soft limits on their services for new accounts.
 These soft limits are not tied to technical limitations for a given service.
-Instead, they are in place to help prevent fraudulent accounts from using excessive resources, and to limit risk for new users, keeping them from spending more than intended as they explore the platform.
-If you find that your application has outgrown these limits, Azure and Cloud Platform provide straightforward ways to get in touch with the appropriate internal teams to raise the limits on their services.
+Instead, they help prevent fraudulent accounts from using excessive resources.
+These soft limits also help limit risk for new users, keeping them from spending more than intended as they explore the platform.
+If you find that your application has outgrown these limits, Azure and Google Cloud provide ways to get in touch with the appropriate teams to raise the limits on their services.

 Because pricing tends to change more often than core features or services, this set of articles avoids pricing specifics where possible.
-However, each article discusses the pricing model behind each service wherever helpful.
-For up-to-date price comparisons for your specific solution, use the Azure pricing calculator and Cloud Platform calculator to see which configuration provides the best value in terms of flexibility, scalability, and cost.
+However, each article discusses the pricing model behind each service wherever that's helpful.
+For up-to-date price comparisons for your solution, use the Azure pricing calculator and Google Cloud price calculator to see which configuration provides the best value in terms of flexibility, scalability, and cost.

-Azure and Cloud Platform each provide discounts for a subset of their respective services, but through different mechanisms.
+Both Azure and Google Cloud provide discounts for a subset of their respective services, but through different mechanisms.

-Cloud Platform provides sustained-use discounts on a per-service basis based on your monthly usage.
-For example, Google Compute Engine offers sustained-use discounts based on the cumulative number of hours a given virtual machine runs in a given month.
+Google Cloud provides sustained-use discounts on a per-service basis based on your monthly usage.
+For example, Google Compute Engine offers sustained-use discounts based on the cumulative number of hours that a given virtual machine runs in a given month.
 If your resource usage is steady and predictable, you can also get heavily discounted rates through committed-use discounts.
-Committed-use discounts allow you to purchase a specific number of virtual CPUs (vCPUs) and amount of memory at up to a 57% discount over full prices, depending on the duration you commit to.
+Committed-use discounts allow you to purchase a specific number of virtual CPUs (vCPUs) and a specific amount of memory at a discount over full prices, depending on the duration you commit to.